 Hello and welcome again to my website.
-My name is Simon Varwell and I am a travel writer from Inverness, in the Highlands of Scotland.
+My name is Simon Varwell and I am a sort of travel writer from Inverness, in the Highlands of Scotland.
+I’ve written three books and am slowly but surely plotting further ones.

 I’m interested in the curious and unusual lurking among the everyday; and I enjoy finding unexpected beauty in the mundanity that lies far off the typical traveller’s bucket list.